lanl/singularity-eos/doc/sphinx/src/using-closures.rst

 pressure and temperature as independent variables.

 Instead, all of the current PTE solvers in ``singularity-eos`` are cast in terms of volume fraction and some other independent variable.
-Using material densities introduces :math:`N - 1` additional unknowns since all but one material density are independent from each other.
-The assumption of pressure equilibrium naturally leads to the addition of :math:`N - 1` residual equations with the form
+Using material volume fractions introduces :math:`N - 1` additional unknowns since all but one of the volume fractions are independent from each other.
+The assumption of pressure equilibrium naturally leads to the addition of :math:`N - 1` residual equations of the form

 .. math::

-  P_i(\rho_i, y_i) - P_j(\rho_j, y_j) = 0,
+  P_i(f_i, y_i) - P_j(f_j, y_j) = 0,

 These can also be written as a Taylor expansion about the equilibrium state such